piougy/CzechIdMng/Realization/frontend/czechidm-core/src/components/basic/Link/README.md

 # Link Component

-Rendes basic html "a" link with icon.
+Render basic html "a" link with icon.
 Can be used for external link primarily.

 ## Parameters